delhatch/Zynq_UDP/README.md

 I will be using it to stream media from the Zedboard to a PC, and using VLC to view the media stream.

+** Credit

+Lance Simms posted a very good, and complicated, project that uses UDP here: http://lancesimms.com/Xilinx/MicroZed_UDP_Server_for_Waveform_Centroiding_Table_Of_Contents.html

+My project reduces that code base to the fundamental UDP principles to provide an easily extended platform for custom projects.